Go Back

 Note: Magic Eden’s Runes-compatible wallet supports swaps.
 You can quickly swap your existing tokens on other chains to Bitcoin within the wallet.

 3. Check out Pre-Runes, which are Ordinal collections that have said they'll be delivering Runes to holders.
-You can see these on Magic Eden's Pre-Runes tab, pictured below.
+You can see these on Magic Eden's NFT marketplace Pre-Runes tab, pictured below.

 Pre-runes on Magic Eden